Contract talks between the City of Yellowknife and a public sector union have reached an “impasse.”

 “The City has reaffirmed with both the Union and City employees that the potential of contracting out garbage baling would not result in any reduction in the workforce or transfer of employees,” Kerry Penney, the city’s director of policy, communications and economic development said in an email.
 “Despite the current impasse, the next stage is conciliation and the City remains hopeful that we will be successful in reaching a Collective Agreement (CA).”

-Officials with Local X0345 of the Public Sector Association of Canada (PSAC) could not be reached immediately.
+Officials with Local X0345 of the Public Service Alliance of Canada (PSAC) could not be reached immediately.

 Penney said under the current CA, the city has the right to contract out work provided there is prior consultation with the union, which took place Aug.
 1.